agilecustoms/release/README.md

 Assume:
 - you store artifacts in AWS account "Dist" and its number is stored in GH org variable `AWS_ACCOUNT_DIST`
 - you have an S3 bucket `mycompany-dist` in `us-east-1` region
-- there is a role `ci/publisher` with permissions to upload files in this S3 bucket
+- there is a role `ci/publisher` with permissions to upload files in this S3 bucket and trust policy that allows to assume this role from GH action
 - you have repo `mycompany/myapp`
 - current release branch `main` has a protection rule so all changes must be done via PR
 - you have a GH environment `release` associated with branch `main`